-From a business’s point of view, credit card processing is an amazingly straightforward system — swipe, sign, and the customer leaves with her purchase.
+From a business’s point of view, credit card processing is a straightforward system — swipe, sign, and the customer leaves with their purchase.
 However, making a customer’s experience so hassle-free requires a complex array of companies working behind the scenes to ensure that credit card payments are processed securely and efficiently.

 - Issuing and Acquiring Banks